-Fabio Viale cites human memory and history as inspirations for his work, recalling the historical destruction and vandalism of iconic artworks committed in the past.
+He cites human memory and history as inspirations for his work, recalling the historical destruction and vandalism of iconic artworks committed in the past.
 His figures represent a ‘souvenir’ of these violent acts.

+In creating sculptures from fragments of historically-significant statues, he references Greek and Renaissance antiquity not simply in tribute, but in a functional way to create a fracture in history and meaning.
 For instance, the Venus de Milo acquires a new depth of meaning when covered with tattoos traditionally worn by Soviet prisoners.
 A figure of mythological beauty, purity and grandeur is paired with symbols of crime and oppression, creating a certain semantic displacement.

 By contrasting timeless classical beauty with more modern cultural heritage, Fabio Viale art is wholly unique and incredibly striking.

 Viale’s incredible marble works have been showcased in New York, Basel, Miami and London, and have won many prestigious awards in Italy.
 His works have been curated by numerous prominent art critics, and both public and private collectors are eager to invest in Fabio Viale as a rising star of the art world.